Tel Aviv has become one of the world's great food cities, with an ever-evolving culinary scene. Here are five restaurants we recommend.

 Cut off from the rest of Oman by 75 miles of the UAE, the Musandam increasingly attracts foreign visitors.
 Six Senses Zighy Bay is my hotel of choice there.

-The May Hideaway Report follows Andrew Harper's travels to Oman and Dubai, where he finds three new luxury hotels to recommend.
+The May 2017 Hideaway Report follows our travels to Oman and Dubai, where we find three new luxury hotels to recommend.

 Qatar Airways seeks to outdo the competition with the introduction of its business-class QSuite, which provides private space to passengers.

-This month Mr. Harper discovered four fine inns in Northern California, and also visited the ancient country of Oman and the ultra-modern Dubai and Abu Dhabi.
+This month our editor discovered four fine inns in Northern California, and also visited the ancient country of Oman and the ultra-modern Dubai and Abu Dhabi.

 Housed within two Ottoman mansions, in the ancient city of Acre, The Efendi Hotel has been a labor of love for proprietor Uri Jeremias.